bcaine/VLC-Transceiver/README.md

 (Excluding descriptions of what the PRUs are doing)

 1. Initialize the memory (mmap "/dev/mem" again...)
-2. Initialize the PRUs
+2. Initialize the PRUs.
-3. Watch their cursor, when new packets are available, put decode them, depacketize them, and put them in a buffer.
+3. Receive all the data, the PRU will put it into shared RAM.
+Shut down PRUs.
+3. Read in how many packets are available from the PRU in smared RAM.
+Read these in, decode, depacketize.
 4. When this buffer reaches a certain size, send this via USB to the Host computer (via Sockets).
-5. Clean up: Shut down PRU, Close Memory, Close Socket ect.
+5. Clean up: Close Memory, Close Socket ect.

 ## Structure